 Dr. Donna Marks Says Self-Love Is the Missing Link in America’s Mental Health and Addiction Crisis

-Dr. Donna Marks, a leading psychotherapist and author, feels the number one global crisis is mental health.
+Dr. Donna Marks, a leading psychotherapist and author, feels our number one global crisis is mental health.

 Dr. Marks says addiction, whether to drugs, alcohol, food, or other compulsive behaviors, is often not the primary problem, but rather a symptom of deeper psychological struggles.